Lead Poisoning Prevention

 The Problem of Lead Poisoning in NY State and Ontario County

 Children between the ages of 9 months and 6 years of age are at greatest risk of exposure to lead because they are apt to put fingers, hands, and toys in their mouths.
 Small children are eye level with window sills where lead paint could be lurking.
-They are at risk for poisoning if they chew on these areas or inhale lead-tainted dust created when windows are opened and closed.
-Children whose families are in the process of remodeling homes built or painted prior to 1978, are also at increased risk for exposure to lead.
+They are at risk for lead poisoning if they chew on these areas or inhale lead-tainted dust created when windows are opened and closed.
+Children whose families are in the process of remodeling homes built or painted prior to 1978, are at increased risk for exposure to lead.

 What can you do to protect your child from becoming lead poisoned?